bendazz/songs/README.md

 Notes:
 - The chart shows a blue line for % of dates the song had been played prior to each date (no point markers; hover for values).
+ - You can now compare two songs: use the top input for Song A and the second input for Song B; both series will be plotted together.
  - Search is fuzzy (powered by Fuse.js).
 Use arrow keys + Enter to select a suggestion.

 ## Next ideas
 - Optional cross-check against Wikipedia for album release dates and track counts; flag discrepancies.